What the Non-Technical Need to Know About Tech

 The front-end determines how your application looks when pulling it up via a web browser like Chrome or Firefox.
 A web browser does one thing: it reads and displays the front-end languages that a page is made of.

-Front-end languages include buy Lyrica HTML, which makes up the text on a page, CSS to style that text and other page elements, and JavaScript to make things on a page interactive.
+Front-end languages include HTML, which makes up the text on a page, CSS to style that text and other page elements, and JavaScript to make things on a page interactive.
 For example, if you hit the “Follow @jwmares” link on the upper right of this page – which you should – clicking that link runs a JavaScript command that fetches your Twitter information from cookies in your browser and sends a command to Twitter that says “add @jwmares to the list of people I follow.”

 Cool, huh?